Serafiniert/buildAHero/README.md

 ### How do I get set up? ###

 * First you need to download the project, you find it under https://bitbucket.org/ws17_08/hero/downloads/?tab=tags.
 Import the project into your android studio.
-You dont need any additional data banks.
+You dont need any additional data bases.
 * Let the project be synct and builted in your studio.
 After that there should be no errors left.

 ### Who do I talk to? ###